C.A.T. Project

 (To include basic study design, measures, results, and notable limitations)

-This study used the same sample as Walkup et al. (2008).
-It reports on remission rates in anxious youth who were randomly assigned to a 12-week treatment of sertraline (SRT), Coping Cat [now called C.A.T.
-Project for youth aged 12-18] which is a cognitive-behavioral therapy, their combination (COMB), or clinical management with pill placebo (PBO).
-Method: The primary definition of remission was loss of all study-entry anxiety disorder diagnoses; additional definitions of remission were used.
-All outcomes were rated by independent evaluators blind to treatment assignment.
-Predictors of remission were also examined.
-Results: Remission rates after 12 weeks of treatment ranged from 46% to 68% for COMB, 34% to 46% for SRT, 20% to 46% for Coping Cat, and 15% to 27% for PBO.
+The study used the same sample as Walkup et al. (2008).
+The purpose of the study was to report on remission rates in anxious youth who participated in the Child/Adolescent Anxiety Multimodal Study (CAMS).
+Participants were randomly assigned to one of four conditions: Coping CAT, [now called C.A.T.
+Project] for youth aged 12–18, sertraline (SRT), a combination of the two therapies (COMB), or a placebo drug (PBO).
+Measures utilized include the Anxiety Disorders Interview Schedule (ADIS-C/P), the Clinical Global Impression Severity Scale (CGI-S), the Clinical Global Impression Improvement Scale (CGI-I), the Brief Symptom Inventory (BSI) and the State-Trait Anxiety Inventory ([STAI] Trait Version.
+Results indicate that remission rates after 12 weeks of treatment ranged from 46% to 68% for COMB, 34% to 46% for SRT, 20% to 46% for Coping Cat, and 15% to 27% for PBO.
 Youth who received COMB had significantly higher rates of remission compared to all other treatment groups.
 Both monotherapies had higher remission rates compared to PBO, but rates were not different from each other.
 Predictors of remission were younger age, nonminority status, lower baseline anxiety severity, absence of other internalizing disorders (e.g., anxiety, depression), and absence of social phobia.
-Limitations include the lack of follow-up data.
+Limitations include the sample was comprised of volunteers and excluded youth meeting criteria for major depressive disorder; RCTs such as the CAMS are powered to detect response, not remission, which may explain the absence of consistent statistical differences using the CGI-S and CGI-I remission criteria; and the current study addressed the end of acute treatment (i.e., 12 weeks of treatment) and not the long-term impact of residual anxiety symptoms.

 Length of controlled postintervention follow-up: None.